G0rocks/cab/README.md

 Feel free to contribute to the project and make it better, add issues and such, this project is hosted here on github and anyone can contribute.
 Huldar is a busy person though so he might not respond right away or do the things you ask but you can always do them yourself and submit a pull request and if you really want, contact me about becoming a collaborator.

 ### Releases
-Releases are set up according to the way Kahan data studios explain in this video: https://www.youtube.com/watch?v=Ob9llA_QhQY
+Releases are based around a semantic versioning system.
+More on that here: https://semver.org/ and a video explaining the concept here: https://www.youtube.com/watch?v=Ob9llA_QhQY

 ## Note about rlight
 Rlight